 “We work with horses the way they work with each other,” she said.
 “Horses are always looking for a leader, and they also want harmony.
 Strive for a 49/51 partnership—the human making up the 51%.”

-Here are some things you can do to improve your leadership and the intrinsic relationship between horse and human:
+Here are five core things you can work on to strengthen your leadership and relationship with your horse:

 “Once a horse trusts what you’re doing and you show you can be the leader in the partnership—not the dominator, but the leader—” Jo said, “they’ll gladly give you their cooperation.”